Dukovany Nuclear Power Station: Replacement

 In 2019 the Czech government gave preliminary approval for at least one new nuclear power unit for about 2035 to replace the four units expected to shut down between 2035 and 2037.
 The financial model proposed is a state guarantee so finance can be obtained at government interest rates, but no subsidy on operating costs or above market-price electricity rates.
 In January 2021 Chinese companies were excluded from bidding for political and security reasons, following advice from the security services of EU and NATO member states.
 In April 2021, it was announced that Russia's Rosatom would be excluded as well, after it has been alleged that two Russian agents were perpetrators of the 2014 Vrbětice ammunition warehouses explosions.

 In June 2021, the Czech Ministry of Industry and Trade invited EDF, along with Westinghouse and Korea Hydro & Nuclear Power (KHNP) to participate in a pre-qualification round for a new unit at the Dukovany Nuclear Power Station.
 EDF is proposing a 1200 MWe version of the EPR for the project, named the EPR-1200.
 On 31 October 2023, the three companies delivered bids for AP1000, APR1000 and EPR-1200 reactors respectively.
 The bids will be evaluated with the aim of construction starting in 2029 with first trial operation in 2036.

-In July 2024 it was announced that KHNP had been selected to construct two APR1000 reactors rated at 1,055 MWe for a cost of US$8.6bn each.
+In July 2024 it was announced that KHNP had been selected to construct two APR1000 reactors rated at 1,055 MWe for a cost of US$8.6 billion each.
+EDF challenged the decision on the basis the bid was "unfeasible without illegal state aid", however the Supreme Administrative Court of the Czech Republic rejected the challenge.
+In December 2025, the European Commission launched an inquiry into the funding plan.